Signal Processing over Time-Varying Graphs: A Systematic Review: Neural Networks for Time-Varying Graphs

-\textbf{3) Noise-Aware Methods:} Some methods also take into account the noise-induced data missing in modeling, and the representative work is the spatiotemporal Graph Gated Recurrent Units (SG-GRU)~\cite{Lewnfus_2020_Joint} that are developed to make prediction temporally and complete the missing nodes simultaneously with the aid of GFT and GRU.
+Some methods also take into account the noise-induced data missing in modeling, and the representative work is the spatiotemporal Graph Gated Recurrent Units (SG-GRU)~\cite{Lewnfus_2020_Joint} that are developed to make predictions temporally and complete the missing nodes simultaneously with the aid of GFT and GRU.
 To achieve this, it first calculates the graph interpolation operator $\Phi_S$ with a given admissible graph sampling operator $\Psi_S$: